Cult of personality: Soviet Union

+Historian Kevin Morgan identifies a third period of cult-building during the time of Stalin's reign, following construction of the Lenin cult and the Stalin cult of the 1930s.
+Following a "relative hiatus of activity during the war years," Morgan observes, a third phase erupted coinciding with the Cold War, "attaining its climax with the commemoration of Stalin's seventieth birthday in December 1949."
+This post-war personality cult was paralleled by similar leader cults in the newly communist nations of central and eastern Europe, Morgan notes, including cults dedicated to Georgy Dimitrov in Bulgaria and Ernst Thälmann in East Germany.

 One key element of Soviet propaganda was interaction between Stalin and the children of the Soviet Union.
 He was often photographed with children of different ethnic backgrounds of the Soviet Union and was often photographed giving gifts to children.
 In 1935 the phrase, "Thank You, Dear Comrade Stalin, for a Happy Childhood!" started to appear above doorways at nurseries, orphanages, and schools; children also chanted this slogan at festivals.

 Another key element of Soviet propaganda was imagery of Stalin and Lenin.
 In many posters, Stalin and Lenin were placed together to show their camaraderie and that their ideals were one.
 Throughout the 1930s, posters with both images were used as a way to bring the nation and the military together under the policies of the Communist Party during World War II, with the idea of Lenin as the father of the revolutionary ideas and Stalin as the disciple who would fulfill the communist ideals.
 Stalin was also portrayed in numerous films produced by Mosfilm, which remained a Soviet-led company until the fall of the Soviet Union.